BDhackers009/nethunter-termux/README.md

 # Features

- * Needed just 1.25 of storage.
+ * Needed just 1.25 GB of storage.
  * Needed just 160 MB of Internet.
  * Very Easy to use.
  * Zsh as a default shell.